stwunsch/root_lwtnn/README.md

 `root_lwtnn` is an executable which can ...

-- ... add a branch with the neural network response to the input file/tree.
+- ... add a branch with the neural network response to the given tree in the input ROOT file.
 - ... create a new ROOT file with the neural network response.

 ## How can I build it?